 Manchester University safety and security is a shared responsibility.
-Clearly the best protection against campus crime is an aware, informed and alert university community; students, faculty and staff who use reason and caution; and a strong, visible University Safety presence.
+Clearly the best protection against campus crime is an aware, informed and alert university community; students, faculty and staff who use caution; and a strong, visible University Safety presence.

 The vast majority of our students, faculty, staff and visitors never experience crime at Manchester University.
 However, despite our best efforts, crimes do occur.
 The men and women of the Manchester University Campus Safety Office are committed to maintaining a safe and secure campus, by providing a contemporary and professional public safety service, with a strong emphasis on customer service.
 The hallmark of our service is a commitment to the principles of honor, integrity, discipline, trust and dedication.
-Concerns, questions or comments about our department, federal or state law, or Manchester University's compliance with these laws, can be addressed by contacting Parkview Security/Police immediately at 260-266-1800
+Concerns, questions or comments about our department, federal or state law, or Manchester University's compliance with these laws, can be addressed by contacting Manchester University Safety at 260-982-5256.